 At 75 Harley Street, we provide patients with a number of options to restore teeth that look natural whilst providing strength and stability.
 Inlays and onlays, also known as partial dental crowns, are usually made from a strong ceramic material.
 The result is an almost invisible restoration that can last for many years.

 Please book your appointment so that we can examine your teeth, advise on the best course of action and talk through your treatment plan.

 Please read our FAQs about inlays and onlays for a better understanding of the procedure.

 What are the benefits of inlays and onlays?

 Inlays and onlays are strong and last longer than fillings.
 They are most suitable for large restorations of the back teeth.

-White fillings are less long lasting and can discolour.
-They are not suitable on the back teeth.
+White fillings are less durable and can discolour.
+They are not suitable for the back teeth.
 The life expectancy of a white filling can depend greatly on where it is in the mouth and how heavy the teeth come together when you bite.